 Apply to Memorial

-Memorial University welcomes applicants of all ages from Newfoundland and Labrador, other areas of Canada, and around the world.
-Whether you are in high school preparing for your next steps, a high school graduate who is ready to start your degree, or have attended another university or college, you will find everything you need to know about the application and admission process here.
+Memorial University welcomes applicants from Newfoundland and Labrador, other areas of Canada, and around the world.
+You will find all you need to know about the application and admission process here.

 With over 100 degree programs and multiple campuses to choose from, your options are wide open.